Rockingham County Special Olympics back after 2 year hiatus, better than ever

 People are also reading…

-Following an a capella version of the "Star-Spangled Banner," by county resident Clyde Mabe, and the presentation of the colors, student athletes from elementary and high schools from across the county joined to march around the track at Reidsville’s Community Stadium to a cheering crowd.
+Following an a cappella version of the "Star-Spangled Banner" by county resident Clyde Mabes and the presentation of the colors, student athletes from elementary and high schools from across the county joined to march around the track at Reidsville’s Community Stadium to a cheering crowd.

 After the parade of athletes, athletes enjoyed hours of friendly competition and fellowship.